CHRONOLOGY

 Year 0

-Year 0 (0000) is a part of the Gregorian proleptic calendar ISO 8601, but not a part of our common era Anno Domini.
+A year 0 [0000] does exist in the Gregorian proleptic calendar ISO 8601, but not in the Christian era Anno Domini.

 Dies Domini

-Dies Domini is a possible supplement to the Gregorian proleptic calendar ISO 8601.
+Dies Domini is a supplement to the Gregorian proleptic calendar ISO 8601.

-As supplement to the Gregorian proleptic calendar ISO 8601, Dies Domini is a continuous count of weekdays and fractions of weekdays before and after the chronological epoch 0.0.
+As a supplement to the Gregorian proleptic calendar ISO 8601, Dies Domini is a continuous count of weekdays and fractions of weekdays before and after the chronological epoch 0.0 Dies Domini.

 Date